-In addition, in the light of the knowledge and understanding of the Company and the Group and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the consolidated directors' report.
+In addition, in the light of the knowledge and understanding of the Company, the Group and their environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the directors' report.
 We have nothing to report in this regard.